pachyderm/docs-content/latest/deploy-manage/deploy/_index.md

 ---
 # metadata #
 title:  Deploy
-description: Learn all the ways you can deploy a {{%productName%}} cluster, be it locally, on-premise, or in the cloud.
+description: Learn all the ways you can deploy a cluster, be it locally, on-premise, or in the cloud.
 date:
 # taxonomy #
 tags: